-Adata have a much better consistency and overall build quality when it comes to gadgets like SSD and power banks and has a history of delivery value for money high performance products.
+Adata has a much better consistency and overall build quality when it comes to gadgets like SSD and power banks and has a history of the delivery value for money high-performance products.

 Adata is a Taiwanese memory and storage manufacturer found in year 2001, by Simon Chen.
 It has core competency in making DRAM, USB Drivers, Powerbanks, Solid State drives, digital frames and memory cards.
 It has operations in Europe, Asia and America.